LivetaM/210CT/README.md

 [Longest sub-sequence explanation (at the bottom of the page)] (http://stackoverflow.com/questions/40667713/extracting-the-subsequence-of-maximum-length-from-a-sequence-python)

-[Matrix addition explanation (at the bottomof the page)] (http://stackoverflow.com/questions/19897212/adding-two-matrices-in-python)
+[Matrix addition explanation (at the bottom of the page)] (http://stackoverflow.com/questions/19897212/adding-two-matrices-in-python)